gabiufrj/STAG/README.md

 This is a suite that has two associated projects, one intended for Steganography - STAG hide, and other intended for Steganalysis - STAG find.
 They were developed using C++ and the Qt suite, the 4.8 version.

+If you want to check out the source code, just get the `source` folder and check that!
+But if you want to only use them as programs, get the `release` folder as they include both programs with all DLLs needed.

 **Disclaimer:**
 This was a project I done when I was an undergrad student researcher at GRIS, the CSIRT (Computer Security Incident Response Team) of UFRJ (Federal University of Rio de Janeiro - Brazil).
 This project works fine and achieved its purpose of making me understand Steganography and Steganalysis.
 Even though there's a lot of work that could be done to add new methods and improve the steganalysis tool overall, I don't plan on improving this project anytime soon because I don't quite have the time currently.
 The tools were made in Portuguese, but I guess it is pretty straight-forward for anyone interested in using it.